Portal users

 • To update an existing permission, click Edit Edit icon next to the relevant permission record on the grid.

-7. In the Scope field, enter the extent of permissions (scope) that should be available to the portal user, and then click Save.
+6. In the Scope field, enter the extent of permissions (scope) that should be available to the portal user, and then click Save.
 For details, see Scope editor.

 Set portal user permission

-• read data from the organizations-api (query)
+• read rights to the organizations-api

 If there are permissions already set for this application and tenant combination, a warning message appears on the dialog box, for example: